 Another thing to consider is building into the contract a payment schedule in the event you need the photographer to stay work longer.
-You can both negotiate the addt cost for each addt 15 minutes.
+You can both negotiate the added cost for each added 15 minutes.

 Tip #3 Prepare for the unexpected.

 Plan for the unexpected.
 During your consultation with your photographer, be ready to have a backup plan.
 What will you do if it rains, someone gets sick, the location you picked has too many people.